jasonwee/MyReactJS/docs/README.md

 getSnapshotBeforeUpdate()
 componentDidUpdate()
 The render() method is required and will always be called, the others are optional and will be called if you define them.

+Note: In JSX, JavaScript expressions are written inside curly braces, and since JavaScript objects also use curly braces, the styling in the example above is written inside two sets of curly braces {{}}.